 Prior to the Draft, (Nets President) Rod Thorn will be hearing from a lot of people and examining what he thinks is best for our team going forward.
 If someone presents something to us, whether that means we change a draft position, whether that means somebody presents something to Rod he thinks is better for us as an organization.

-Polinsky: Yeah.
-Sometimes it’s very fluid, sometimes it’s very choppy.
-The thing that you want to make sure of, and the thing that Rod and our organization and our scouting department personnel people, is that we’re prepared for every potential scenario.
+Yeah.
+Sometimes its very fluid, sometimes its very choppy.
+The thing that you want to make sure of, and the thing that Rod and our organization and our scouting department personnel people, is that were prepared for every potential scenario.

 NJNets.com: What did you gain from the Chicago combine?

-Polinsky: No. I’d say the basis going forward is what we’ve all seen during the year and what we learn in our background checks.
+No. Id say the basis going forward is what weve all seen during the year and what we learn in our background checks.

 NJNets.com: What are your everyday responsibilities when it comes to the draft?

 Polinsky: What I would say is Im redundant here, because I said this before, so I dont want to bore anybody but the process starts very early with what we do, identifying prospects.
 We go through a variety of lists, a variety of services.
 Bobby Marks does an unbelievable job of pooling our information together; Im not sure people understand how important he is in our process.
 I work closely with Bobby and our scouts to gather the information, create our lists and follow a plan.